Exclusion in the Workplace: The Silent Culture Killer No One Talks About (But Everyone Feels)

 Legal Dimensions: When Exclusion Becomes Discrimination

-When workplace exclusion aligns with protected characteristics, such as race, gender, age, disability, or sexual orientation, it crosses into unlawful discrimination.
+Workplace exclusion crosses into unlawful discrimination when it's linked to protected characteristics like race, gender, age, disability, or sexual orientation.
 This raises both legal and ethical stakes, requiring quick and transparent action.

 - Investigate complaints thoroughly to understand the scope and impact of exclusion.